Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-07/note.md

 ## Expression Function
 Expression functions are anonymous functions.
 After we create a function without a name and we assign it to a variable.
 To return a value from the function we should call the variable.

+## Self invoking Functions
+Self invoking functions are anonymous functions which do not need to be called to return a value.